Minnesota United vs. Columbus Crew SC | 2017 MLS Match Preview

 Projected Starting XI (4-2-3-1, right to left): Zack Steffen – Harrison Afful, Josh Williams, Nicolai Naess, Jukka Raitala – Artur, Wil Trapp – Ethan Finlay, Federico Higuain, Justin Meram – Ola Kamara

-Notes: Jonathan Mensah admitted not being 100 percent in the 2-0 loss to Atlanta United on Saturday night.
-Could this mean that Nicolai Naess gets the call in central defense ...
+Notes: Jonathan Mensah admitted not being at his best in the 2-0 loss to Atlanta United on Saturday night.
+Could this mean that Nicolai Naess gets the call in central defense? ...
 Also, Justin Meram came out of that same match with a knock to the ankle.
-If he can't go, it could mean the first start in six matches for Kekuta Manneh.
+He practiced fully on Monday, but if he can't go, it could mean the first start in six matches for Kekuta Manneh.

 All-Time Series